 Some people will say that a Mortgage Advisor works at a bank and can only arrange one lender’s mortgages, whereas a Mortgage Broker is independent and has access to multiple lenders.
 However in reality it comes down to what an individual wants to call themselves.

 I think of myself more of a mortgage advisor as I think that better sums up my job, I’m there to advise.
 Broker sounds too salesy for me.

 I guess it stems from the fact I value being advised, I’ve never enjoyed being brokered.
 If that’s even a thing?
 Most people seem to say broker though which is fine.
 It means the same thing.

 Do I need a mortgage broker?

 No. It’s not a requirement to use a Mortgage Broker.
 The reason people choose to use brokers due to the service and value they provide.

 Watch out for estate agents and developers saying that you must, or should, use a certain broker.
 Conditional selling is not allowed.
 This is a big red flag as it usually means they are getting a fee for recommending you.
 I wouldn’t want my mortgage advisor, who knows exactly what I can afford to borrow, sitting in the same office as the person I’m negotiating the purchase price with!

 There are a few lenders who are only accessible via a broker too.

 Why use a mortgage broker?

 Having a mortgage broker on your side from start to finish can relieve a lot of stress.
-They do something that you would do a few times in your life, (and maybe you’re doing it for the first time ever) every day.
+We do something that you would do a few times in your life (and maybe you’re doing it for the first time ever), every day.